Region 7b Limited Entry Hunt Proposal

 What can I do to help?

-Fill out the form where it says “STEP 1 LOCATED HERE” .
-An email will be sent with your name and email to BC Premier Horgan, FLNRORD Minister Conroy, Environment Minister Heyman, Minister of State for Lands and Natural Resource Operations Nathan Cullen and the MLA that represents you (as selected in the dropdown menu).
+Next, Fill out the form where it says “STEP 1 LOCATED HERE” .
+An email will be sent with your name and email to BC FLNRORD Minister Conroy, Minister of State for Natural Resource Operations Nathan Cullen, the MLA that represents you (as selected in the dropdown menu) and Premier Horgan.
 We will use the message in the letter below the form to send your message to our elected officials.
-Our goal is to deliver 25,000 of your letters to the B.C.
-Legislature in June.
-With your help we can surpass this goal.

 Send an additional physical letter to your elected officials Click the link HERE to find your MLA- all you need is your postal code.